All rural medical education opportunities are open to current KU Medical Center students.

 Rural Medicine Interest Group is a student interest group started in January 2007.
 Open to students from all years and campuses, it is the largest student interest group at KU Medical Center.
 Rural Medicine Interest Group sponsors activities on and off campus that serve rural interests.
 Visit the group on Facebook or TheBeat@KUMC.

-The Rural Primary Care Practice and Research Program is an elective rotation for medical students, sponsored by the Research Division of the Department of Family Medicine on the Kansas City campus.
+The Summer Training Option in Rural Medicine (STORM) is an elective rotation for medical students, sponsored by the Research Division of the Department of Family Medicine on the Kansas City campus.
 The program involves active clinical training as well as health promotion and disease prevention research in rural primary care settings across the state of Kansas.
 Learn more >

 Students can elect to complete a portion or in some cases all of a required third year clerkship in specified rural sites.
 Students work with volunteer faculty in a rural immersion experience and participate in a broad range of clinical experiences.
 The Rural Option is currently available in pediatrics, family medicine, OB/GYN and surgery.
 Learn more >

 All KU Medical Center medical students complete a 4-week rural preceptorship during their senior year as part of graduation requirements.
 This preceptorship is designed to be a rural immersion experience in primary care medicine.
 Students are expected to function at the level of an intern during this formative month.
 Learn more >